 Oral prescription medicines

-Oral blood thinners are also prescribed to help stop the clot from growing larger and help prevent other clots from forming.
+Oral blood thinners are also prescribed to help stop the blood clot from growing larger and help prevent other blood clots from forming.
 You do not need to use an injectable blood thinner before starting XARELTO® or apixaban (Eliquis®), but warfarin (Coumadin®), dabigatran (Pradaxa®), and edoxaban (Savaysa®) may only be taken after you have been treated with an injectable blood thinner.

 Examples of oral blood thinners: